bdjohnson529/bdjohnson529.github.io/ruby/ruby-syntax/methods.md

 >> 3
 ```

 Ruby methods have an implicit return value, equal to the final method instruction.
 An explicit `return` statement can also be used to return one or more values.
+The Ruby parser will prioritize the explicit value over the implicit value.
 ```ruby
 def reverse_numbers(x, y)
     return y, x